Feedback

 2. Enable multithreading in the application.
 This is done by adding the following in prj.conf:

-This configuration defaults to yes and isn’t strictly necessary to enable manually.
+This configuration defaults to yes in all nRF Connect SDK applications and isn’t strictly necessary to enable manually.

 3. Set the priority of thread0 and thread1 to have equal priority.